Ab-initio QCD calculations impact the inference of the neutron-star-matter equation of state: Conclusions

 Lastly, we note that a strategy that encompasses all the possible inputs is the one most likely to find a conflict between them.
 Assuming that all the systematics are under control, such a discrepancy would signal a failure of the underlying assumptions that NSs are described by the Standard Model and general relativity.
 This underlines the importance of including all possible reliable inputs in order fully exploit these extreme objects as a tool for fundamental discovery.

-In order to facilitate an easy implementation of the QCD input to other, possibly more sophisticated, inference setups, we provide the QCD likelihood function used in this work in an easy-to-use Python implementation located on \href{https://github.com/OKomoltsev/QCD-likelihood-function}{Github} \cite{OlegGithub}.
+In order to facilitate an easy implementation of the QCD input to other, possibly more sophisticated, inference setups, we provide the QCD likelihood function used in this work in an easy-to-use Python implementation located on Zenodo \citep{komoltsev_oleg_2023_7781233}\footnote{The QCD likelihood function is also available on GitHub} \citep{OlegGithub}.